Accueil » Tips » Bone broth: benefits and how to prepare it easily

 An editorial team specializing in nutrition.
 Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

 You may have consumed it as a child, like me, without even knowing it.
-The bone broth recipe, more than just a simple soup, can indeed serve as a base for various dishes.
+The bone broth recipe, more than just a soup, can indeed serve as a base for various dishes.

 The potential benefits of bone broth